16 CFR 1700 Certification: How it works and how we can help

 If you CLICK on any purple badge, it will show you which items are certified with it.
 So this glass bottle has been certified with three different droppers.
 Nifty, huh?!

 What if the items I want are not certified?

 Unfortunately, not all of our child-resistant closures and containers that fit each other have been certified.
 In order to obtain this certification, a child-resistant poison prevention study must be conducted by an independent third party.

 What documents do I need?

-There are two documents that Container & Packaging Supply provides:
+There are two documents that Container and Packaging provides: